 Request a DS-2019

-At least two months prior to the scholar's expected start date, the UMN hosting department should request a DS-2019 Form from ISSS.
+At least two months prior to the scholar's expected start date, the UMN host department should request a DS-2019 Form from ISSS.

 The DS-2019 is the J legal document a scholar needs for the J visa application process, for entry into the U.S., and for maintaining legal immigration status once they arrive in the U.S.

 ISSS then prepares the DS-2019.
-It will take two to three weeks to process the request.
+It is currently taking four weeks to process the request.
 If the application is not complete, processing time will take longer.
-ISSS will notify the department via email when the DS-2019(s) is ready to be picked up.
+ISSS will notify the department via email when the DS-2019(s) is ready.

 See Transfer of J Scholars if the scholar is currently on a J visa at another U.S. institution.

 See Change of Status if the scholar is currently in the U.S. on a different visa type.